Skip to content

 Najaf's battle marked a pivotal moment in the Iraq War.
 It confirmed that while militias like the Mahdi Army could challenge coalition forces fiercely, they were not invincible.
 However, the struggle also revealed the limits of military force alone in Iraq's complex political and sectarian landscape.

-A 7-ton truck loaded with captured militia weapons from Najaf’s old city.
-Marines seized hundreds of small arms, RPGs, mortars, and heavy weapons like man-portable missiles and anti-aircraft guns
+A 7-ton truck loaded with captured militia weapons from Najaf old city including small arms, RPGs, mortars, and heavy weapons seized by Marines during the battle

 Legacy: Lessons from Najaf